Titanium Vs. Aluminum: Choosing Lightweight Metal for Prototyping Needs

 Machinability and Fabrication Challenges

-Aluminum, on the other hand, is easier to machine.
-Its high heat conductivity lets it cool down quickly, allowing for faster CNC machining.
-This makes it great for quick prototypes and complex shapes.
+Aluminum, in contrast, is much easier to machine.
+Its high thermal conductivity allows it to cool quickly, enabling faster CNC machining.
+This makes it perfect for quick prototypes and complex designs.
+Aluminum’s flexibility also makes it ideal for die casting and metal stamping.
+These processes cut down production time and costs for large orders.

 Corrosion Resistance and Environmental Factors